American College of Clinical Pharmacy

 Arrhythmias

-5. Recommend strategies to improve transitions of care between inpatient and outpatient settings for patients on antiarrhythmic drugs.
+4. Identify opportunities to improve transitions of care for patients receiving antiarrhythmic drugs.

-7. Assess common and important drug-drug interactions and adverse effects associated with drugs used for the management of arrhythmias and their complications.
+6. Evaluate common and important drug-drug interactions and adverse effects of antiarrhythmic drugs.

 Drug-Induced Cardiovascular Disease and Drugs to Avoid in Cardiovascular Disease